# #

 but omits redistribution as a royal function.

-Besides their control of the production already mentioned,
+Besides their control of the production as mentioned they are:

 Versailles takes containing growth